thesmythgroup/DroidCook/README.md

 $ ant asm api
 ```

-This builds two jars, `DroidCook.jar` and `DroidCook-api.jar`.
-The first is the bytecode transformer that should run during post-compile.
+This builds two jars, `droidcook.jar` and `droidcook-api.jar`.
+The first is the bytecode transformer that should run during `-post-compile`.
 The second provides the annotations api and should be included in an android project like any other library.

 Copy the assets to android project: